cozy/cozy-client/docs/api/cozy-client/modules/models.paper.md

 ▸ **computeExpirationNoticeLink**(`file`): `string`

-**`description`** Computes et returns the expiration notice link of the given file, or null if it has none or it is not expiring
+**`description`** Computes and returns the expiration notice link of the given file, or null if it has none

 *Parameters*